Materials and waste

 - Not using timber from plantations in tropical and sub-tropical regions

-Nobia strives to increase the proportion of certified wood from sustainable sources, which amounted to 36 per cent in 2016.
+Nobia strives to increase the proportion of wood material certified by the FSC® (Forest Stewardship Council), which amounted to 42 per cent in 2017.

 Wooden pallets, corrugated cardboard, shrink-wrap and plastic tape are the main components of Nobia's packaging material.
 Manufacturing produces a quantity of waste, mainly in the form of wood shavings and plastic packaging and cardboard from incoming material, and this waste is recycled or burnt.